-The survey also provides analysis of selected variables and summary data (high, low, mean, and median) for all elements.
-The 2017 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications, and benchmarking.
+The survey also provides analysis of selected variables and summary data (high, low, mean and median) for all elements.
+The 2018 data can be used for self-studies, budgeting, strategic planning, annual reports, grant applications and benchmarking.

 The Association of College & Research Libraries (ACRL) is the higher education association for academic libraries and library workers.
-Representing more than 10,000 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
+Representing nearly 10,500 individuals and libraries, ACRL (a division of the American Library Association) develops programs, products, and services to help those working in academic and research libraries learn, innovate, and lead within the academic community.
 Founded in 1940, ACRL is committed to advancing learning and transforming scholarship.
-ACRL is on the web at acrl.org/, Facebook at facebook.com/ala.acrl, and Twitter at @ala_acrl.
+Find ACRL on the web, Facebook, Twitter, Instagram, and YouTube.